 3.Y1.4.1 Update Care Plan

-The Care Plan Contributor submits a care plan that has been newly created or edited to a Care Plan Manager.
+The Care Plan Contributor submits a care plan that has been newly created or edited to a Care Plan Service.
 The Care Plan Contributor shall be grouped with a Care Plan Consumer in order to perform a Retrieve Care Plan prior to performing the Update Care Plan transaction.
-The Care Plan Manager handles the FHIR CarePlan Resource according to FHIR Resource integrity.
+The Care Plan Service handles the FHIR CarePlan Resource according to FHIR Resource integrity.

 3.Y1.4.1.1 Trigger Events

-A care plan has been newly created or an existing care plan has been edited, and the set of activity for the care plan are to be committed to a Care Plan Manager.
+A care plan has been newly created or an existing care plan has been edited, and the set of activity for the care plan are to be committed to a Care Plan Service.

 3.Y1.4.1.2 Message Semantics